-Pope Francis was elected on March 13, 2013 after the resignation of Pope Benedict XVI due to health reasons.
+Pope Francis was elected on 13 March 2013 after the resignation of Pope Benedict XVI.
 The anniversary of his selection is a major holiday in Vatican City.

 On the anniversary of Pope Francis’ election, mass is normally held at the Vatican and Catholic churches throughout the area.
 During the mass, people pray for the pope’s continued health and well-being while asking God to guide him in his decisions for the Catholic church.

 On the anniversary of his election, many people look back at his actions as the leader of the Catholic church.
 By some, he is viewed as a bold revolutionary chosen to make people think about their beliefs while others believe he is too progressive in his views.
 However, the majority of Catholics see Pope Francis as a kind, tender leader who realises some of the beliefs previously held by the church may not be fitting for today’s society.

 Some of Pope Francis’ statements have been met with surprise throughout the world.
 He has said that religious dialogue must be broad and not simply focused on abortion or homosexuality.
 He believes that the Gospel is more simple, yet profound.
 Although he does not believe that women should be ordained priests, Pope Francis feels women are an important part of the Catholic church.
 He has been more accepting of homosexuality than previous pontiffs.
 He has called for big changes in the church, asking people to rethink what he calls “antiquated customs.”

 |2023||13 Mar||Mon||Anniversary of the Election of Pope Francis|